schlatterbeck/pgapack/docs/sphinx/part2.rst

 children and proceeds to copy the remaining positions from the other parent.
 Whenever a position is encountered that is already present in the gene it uses the corresponding swapped allele from the other parent.
 In this way many absolute positions are preserved.
+Note that the earlier paper [GL85]_ calls the operator "Partially Mapped Crossover" while later Goldberg calls it "Partially Matched Crossover" [Gol89]_ (p.
+170-174).
+We stick to the older name.

 The Modified Crossover (MX) [Dav85]_ selects one random cut point and copies everything up to this point from the first parent.
 The